minio/docs/source/operations/checklists/hardware.rst

 The following checklist follows MinIO's `Recommended Configuration <https://min.io/product/reference-hardware?ref-docs>`__ for production deployments.
 The provided guidance is intended as a baseline and cannot replace |subnet| Performance Diagnostics, Architecture Reviews, and direct-to-engineering support.

-MinIO strongly recommends selecting substantially similar hardware configurations for all nodes in a given :term:`server pool`.
+MinIO, like any distributed system, benefits from selecting identical configurations for all nodes in a given :term:`server pool`.
-Ensure the hardware (CPU, memory, motherboard, storage adapters) and software (operating system, kernel settings, system services) is consistent across pool nodes.
+Ensure a consistent selection hardware (CPU, memory, motherboard, storage adapters) and software (operating system, kernel settings, system services) across pool nodes.

-Deployment may exhibit unpredictable performance if nodes have heterogeneous hardware or software configurations.
+Deployment may exhibit unpredictable performance if nodes have varying hardware or software configurations.
 Workloads that benefit from storing aged data on lower-cost hardware should instead deploy a dedicated "warm" or "cold" MinIO deployment and :ref:`transition <minio-lifecycle-management-tiering>` data to that tier.

 .. admonition:: MinIO does not provide hosted services or hardware sales